Scott-Ain/pi_nodejs_GarageDoor/README.md

 Configure the Python files to suit your needs and the GPIO pins you used.

 ### Auto start on boot
-Install the forever service
+Install the forever service.
   sudo npm install forever -g
   sudo npm install forever-service -g

-cd into your project directory to create your service sudo forever-service install GarageDoor
+cd into your project directory to create your service. sudo forever-service install GarageDoor

   sudo nano /etc/rc.local

-Add this to the end of the file but before exit 0 sudo service GarageDoor start
+Add this to the end of the file but before exit 0. sudo service GarageDoor start